lewagon/dotfiles/02-OOP/02-OO-Advanced/TEACHERS.md

 ### Third chapter: Self keyword

 - 2 use cases:
-  - 1. Inside a Class definition, to define Class methods (as we just did in the second chapter of the lecture)
+  - Inside a Class definition, to define Class methods (as we just did in the second chapter of the lecture)
-  - 2. Inside an instance method
+  - Inside an instance method

-1.Inside a class definition - To define Class methods.
+1. Inside a class definition - To define Class methods.
 ```ruby
 class House
   def self.price_per_square_meter(city)